Traditional Italian Food: The Best Traditional Italian Dishes

 Bruschetta

-Bruschetta has an ancient history.
-It was probably already eaten by the Romans – or even earlier – and it has been a typical dish for the poorer classes throughout the centuries.
-It was made in order to use every bit of bread in the house, so as not to waste the one that had hardened: the bread was in fact toasted, rubbed with garlic, and garnished with simple things like oil, olives, and, later on, tomatoes.
+It was made to use every bit of bread in the house so as not to waste the hardened one: the bread was, in fact, toasted, rubbed with garlic, and garnished with simple things like oil, olives, and, later on, tomatoes.
 Bruschetta is now a popular appetizer served with any topping you can think of.

 Minestrone

-Minestrone is another poor dish, commonly eaten by farmers’ families because it only required some water, salt, and seasonal vegetables.
-It was easy and cheap to make and could be cooked in several different ways to adapt to the season and number of members in the family.
-Depending on the area, it has different variations and ingredients and is now considered one of the most common traditional Italian dishes.
+Minestrone is another poor dish commonly eaten by farmers’ families because it only requires water, salt, and seasonal vegetables.
+It is easy and cheap to make and can be cooked in several different ways to adapt to the season and the number of family members.

 Polpette